2020–21 Central Michigan Chippewas men's basketball team

 The 2020–21 Central Michigan Chippewas men's basketball team represented Central Michigan University in the 2020–21 NCAA Division I men's basketball season.
-The Chippewas, led by ninth-year head coach Keno Davis, played their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference.
+The Chippewas, led by ninth-year head coach Keno Davis, played their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference (MAC).
 Starting this season, the MAC announced the removal of divisions.
-The Chippewas finished the season 7–16, 3–13 in MAC play to finish in 11th place.
+The Chippewas finished the season 7–16, 3–13 in MAC play, to finish in 11th place.
 They failed to qualify for the MAC tournament.

-Following the season, the school fired Davis after nine years.
+Following the season, the school fired head coach Davis after nine years.

 Previous season

-The Chippewas finished the 2019–20 season 14–18, 7–11 in MAC play to finish in fourth place in the West Division.
+The Chippewas finished the 2019–20 season 14–18, 7–11 in MAC play, to finish in fourth place in the West Division.
 They lost in the first round of the MAC tournament to Ohio.